Learn everything you need to know about flavoring kombucha. Create your own mix or try one of the popular kombucha flavors!

 - Apple Cinnamon: Add apple juice and a cinnamon stick to your kombucha.

-- Vanilla cream soda: Add vanilla syrup along with a few raisins.
+- Vanilla cream soda: Add vanilla syrup or vanilla beans along with a few raisins.
 This is a huge favorite with my family.
 (See the photo above).

-- Sparkling Bubble tea: Add 1 tbsp chia seeds per cup of liquid.
+- Sparkling Bubble tea: Add 1 Tbsp chia seeds per cup of liquid.
 Mix well and allow to gel for at least 2 days before serving.
 I recommend giving the bottle a shake after 1 hour to prevent the chia seeds from clumping together.

 - Prep Time: 10 minutes